KagonKhan/KagonKhan/README.md

 ![Image](https://raw.githubusercontent.com/KagonKhan/RayTracingCS/master/examples/5.png)

 ## SpaceRanger
 More on the project can be found [here](https://kagonkhan.github.io/SpaceRanger/).
+A 2D space shooting game, utilizing the SFML library.
+The game style choice was inspired by the Space Invaders title.
+Many game techniques (natural movement, tracking systems, collision detection) and design patterns (singletons, commands, inheritance trees, flyweights, states, factories) have been utilized.
+Additionally, a GUI system has been implemented.
 ![Image](https://raw.githubusercontent.com/KagonKhan/SpaceRanger/master/examples/ex1.png)